commercionetwork/commercionetwork/x/did/spec/README.md

 }
 ```

-The message must inclue a DID document conform to the rules of Decentralized Identitfiers (DIDs) v1.0 plus additional rules defined by commercionetwork.
+The message must include a DID document conform to the rules of Decentralized Identitfiers (DIDs) v1.0 plus additional rules defined by commercionetwork.
 Please refer to [https://www.w3.org/TR/2021/PR-did-core-20210803/]() and to the following requirements.
+A `commercio/MsgSetIdentity` transaction that **doesn't** meet these requirements will be discarded.

 Fields that are NOT required can be omitted from the message.